Wanda Beach murders: Disappearance

-On 1 January 1965, at the height of the surf music era, Sharrock and Schmidt visited the beach at Cronulla, which had been a popular picnic spot for the Schmidt family.
-Diary entries, read after the murders, indicated that the girls had kissed some boys at the beach this day.
-The following day, the Schmidt children visited the Cronulla beach again without Sharrock.
-Meanwhile, Mrs Schmidt had been admitted to a hospital for a major operation, leaving Helmut Jr. and Marianne in charge of the household.
-On Saturday 9 January, Schmidt and Sharrock asked Mrs Schmidt (who was still hospitalised) if they could take the younger children to Cronulla the next day and were given permission; however, rain prevented the trip.
+On 1 January 1965, Sharrock and Schmidt visited the beach at Cronulla, which had been a popular picnic spot for the Schmidt family.
+Diary entries, read after the murders, indicated that the girls had kissed some boys at the beach that day.
+The following day, the Schmidt children visited Cronulla again without Sharrock.
+Meanwhile, Schmidt's mother had been admitted to a hospital for a major operation, leaving Helmut Jr. and Marianne in charge of the household.
+On Saturday 9 January, Schmidt and Sharrock asked Schmidt's mother (who was still hospitalised) if they could take the younger children to Cronulla the next day and were given permission; however, rain prevented the trip.

-On Monday, 11 January, accompanied by Schmidt's four youngest siblings, the girls again set off by train for Cronulla railway station after transferring at Redfern.
+On Monday 11 January, accompanied by Schmidt's four youngest siblings, the girls again set off by train for Cronulla railway station after transferring at Redfern.
 They arrived at about 11:00 am, but it was very windy and the beach was closed.
 The group then walked down to the southern end of the beach and sheltered among the rocks.
 Eight-year-old Wolfgang still wanted to swim, so Schmidt went with him to a shallow part of the surf away from the rocks.
 After they returned to the group, they had a picnic.
 At some point during this time, Sharrock left the others and went off by herself.

-When Sharrock returned to the group, they decided to go for a walk into the sand-hills behind Wanda Beach.
-Around 1:00 pm, the group had reached a point around 400 metres (430 yards) beyond the Wanda Surf Club, and they stopped to take shelter behind a sand-hill as the younger children were complaining about the conditions.
+When Sharrock returned to the group, they decided to go for a walk into the sandhills behind Wanda Beach.
+Around 1:00 pm, the group had reached a point around 400 metres (430 yards) beyond the Wanda Surf Club.
+They stopped to take shelter behind a sandhill as the younger children were complaining about the conditions.
 Schmidt told her younger siblings that she and Sharrock would return to the rocky area at the south end of the beach where they had hidden their bags, then return to fetch the children and head home.
-Instead, however, the girls continued into the sand-hills.
+Instead, however, the girls continued into the sandhills.
 When Peter told them they were going the wrong way, they laughed at him and walked on.

-The Schmidt children remained waiting behind the sand-hill until 5:00 pm, at which time they returned to collect their bags (including Schmidt and Sharrock's purses) and went home on the last train, arriving home around 8:00 pm.
+The Schmidt children remained waiting behind the sandhill until 5:00 pm, at which time they returned to collect their bags (including Schmidt and Sharrock's purses) and went home on the last train, arriving home around 8:00 pm.
 Schmidt and Sharrock were reported missing at 8:30 pm by Sharrock's grandmother.

-The next morning, on Tuesday 12 January, Peter Smith was taking three young nephews for a walk through the Wanda Beach sand-hills.
+The next morning, on Tuesday 12 January, Peter Smith was taking three young nephews for a walk through the Wanda Beach sandhills.
 Some distance north of the Wanda Surf Club, he discovered what appeared to be a store mannequin buried face-down in the sand.
 He brushed away sand from the head and realised that it was a body, and the police were called from the surf club.
-At this point, Smith believed he had found only one young woman.
+At this point, Smith believed he had found only one body.